raydelvecchio/SwiftAI-v2/README.md

 * Bad text generation produces a ton of <|EOS|> tokens and short songs (when trained on songs)
   * Fixed by only appending <|EOS|> before and after an entire SONG, rather than before and after each LINE
   * Now it generates entire songs!
+* On cloning code to Linux machine: `_pickle.UnpicklingError: invalid load key, 'v'`
+  * Needed to download weights with git-lfs, not just regular git!

 # TODOs:
 * Could accumulate gradients to avoid out of memory errors, so we can have batch size > 1?